LassoSoft/LassoGuide/lasso_guide_source/operations/network-requests.rst

 .. method:: CURLOPT_CAINFO()

    Used with `curl->set`.
-This option expects a string value that specifies the path and file name to a file containing one or more certificates needed to do peer verification.
+This option expects a string value specifying the path to and name of a file containing one or more certificates needed to do peer verification.
 By default, this option is set to the path curl believes your system keeps its CA cert bundle.

 .. method:: CURLOPT_CAPATH()

    Used with `curl->set`.
-This option expects a string value that specifies the path to a directory containing multiple CA certificates to be used for peer verification.
+This option expects a string value specifying the path to a directory containing multiple CA certificates to be used for peer verification.

 .. method:: CURLOPT_SSL_VERIFYHOST()